Anonymous3-a/stk-website/wiki_untranslated/Style.md

 These are countries, continents, or just general areas that are in the STK universe.
 In most cases, choosing one of these is not sufficient for inspiration for artwork.
 However, choosing a region may be precise enough for a themed kart.
 For example, Suzanne, a monkey, could have a kart themed after Val Verde, in addition to the Blender Project which she represents.
 (Currently she does not.)

-Keep in mind that these are *interpretations* of real-world locations.
-(Many are, to put it bluntly, stereotypes of their corresponding real-world countries).)
+Keep in mind that these are *interpretations* of real-world locations (Many are, to put it bluntly, stereotypes of their corresponding real-world countries).

 * **Icyland:** similar to real-world Antarctica
 * **Val Verde:** A country in a jungle similar to the Amazon